 Take in the beauty of Maine.
-Lewiston-Auburn are active small twin-cities in New England with intense history and vibrant community.
-The cross-road location offer the wealth of possibilities to go around: to the south we have easy access to city life in Portland; to the north there many farms and orchards who offer earthy produce from the land; to the west is the playground of lakes, rivers, and mountains; and to the east is the coastline – one of the world’s most beautiful sea landscapes.
+Lewiston-Auburn are active state’s small twin-cities with intense history and vibrant community.
+The cross-road location offer the wealth of possibilities to go around: to the south we have easy access to Portland; to the north there many farms and orchards offering earthy produce from the land; to the west is the playground of lakes, rivers, and mountains; and to the east is the coastline – one of the world’s most beautiful sea landscapes.

 The heart and soul of Maine lies on its coastline and a trip along Route 1, especially between Bath and Bucksport – is an idyllic way to experience the best the state has to offer.
 Between historic cities, landmark lighthouses, quintessential lobster shacks, and antique emporiums, you can easily spend a week in the mid-coast alone.
 This route will take you along miles of pristine coastline – you will be inspired, stimulated emotionally and intellectually.
 If you start early in the morning, this drive is actually possible to complete in one day, even with the detours along the various scenic loops.
 Be sure to pack a sweater even in the summer.
 And, of course, stop at best lobster rolls’ shacks in Maine along the road.

 You will notice L-A’s distinctly French accent owing it to the thousands of French Canadian immigrants who came to work in textile mills in the mid-19th century.
 More recently, Lewiston has seen the influx of new arrivals, including Somali and Togolese immigrants.
 L-A is a second-largest metropolitan area in Maine, having the population of 160,552 in L-A township.